 I have made a lifelong commitment to the study and respect of herbs as allies, teachers, and medicine.
-I live on a small family farm in rural Alabama, on the northern brow of Sand Mountain overlooking the beautiful Tennessee River.
-I am a happily married mother to three daughters and homeschooler of two.
-I love to garden and grow medicinal herbs in my small home greenhouse and practice ethical local wildcrafting.
+I am a clinical herbalist and natural health counselor living on a small family farm in rural Alabama, on the northern brow of Sand Mountain overlooking the beautiful Tennessee River.

-I opened my first herbal business, Herbaluna, in 2007 and operated an online and local retail shop selling handcrafted natural products including organic body care and herbal medicine.
-I officially closed Herbaluna in 2010 after the birth of my third daughter.
+I opened my first herbal business in 2007 and operated an online and local retail shop selling handcrafted natural products including organic body care and herbal medicine.
+I officially closed shop in 2010 after the birth of my daughter.

-In 2013 I joined two lifelong friends and opened Red Barn Herb Farms LLC, an aquaponic greenhouse, retail herb shop and farm in Flat Rock, AL. In August of 2019 I officially left Red Barn to focus on furthering my education and to pursue my own interests.
+In 2013 I joined two lifelong friends and opened Red Barn Herb Farms LLC, an aquaponic greenhouse, retail herb shop and farm.
+In August of 2019 I officially left Red Barn to focus on furthering my education and to pursue my own interests.

 I practice in the Wise Woman Tradition, seeking health through individual wholeness, honoring the natural cycles of the body and seasons, simple living, and working with readily accessible, local plants when possible.
 I frequently offer local classes and workshops and have recently begun taking appointments for private consultations.